xmuszq/Semidefinite-Programming-SDP-optimization/README.md

 Simulation with 1000 MC runs:
 https://user-images.githubusercontent.com/15931069/45726434-41970800-bb8d-11e8-8f4e-0b0a52acc1f0.png
-Note: (the graphs in the paper should be in RMSE not MSE)
+Note: (the y-label for graphs in the paper and this project should be 'absolute distance error' not MSE)

+*If you want to do performance comparison between your algorithm and the one in this paper, please use the file 'SDP_CL_SU.m';
+** The algorithm 'sdp_ce.m' is provided by Prof. Gang Wang, from Ningbo University.
+Please cite his paper if you use this algorithm;